Book censorship in Hong Kong: Criticisms and international response

-Some scholars believe that the government's current approach violates the UNESCO Public Library Manifesto which states that "collections and services should not be subject to any form of ideological, political or religious censorship, nor commercial pressures".
-The government is destroying the foundation of the library.
+Some scholars argue that the government's current library policies violate the UNESCO Public Library Manifesto, which asserts that "collections and services should not be subject to any form of ideological, political or religious censorship, nor commercial pressures."
+Critics have expressed concern that these measures undermine the fundamental role of public libraries.

-The United Nations Human Rights Committee issued the "Concluding observations on the 4th periodic report of Hong Kong, China: Human Rights Committee" on Hong Kong's implementation of the "International Covenant on Civil and Political Rights" on November 11, 2022.
-In Article C, item 44 of which states that Hong Kong, China, should:
+On November 11, 2022, the United Nations Human Rights Committee issued its "Concluding observations on the fourth periodic report of Hong Kong, China," evaluating the region's compliance with the International Covenant on Civil and Political Rights.
+In Article C, Paragraph 44, the Committee recommended that Hong Kong should: